jdoleary/Spellmasons/docs/TasksCurrent.md

 - Split summoners don't have enough mana to cast
-- Loweer limit on split
-- bug: Many split summoners, then purify caused them to get super wide and normal tall.
-I might have split in different casts
-    - scale:  { _x: 17.757726633812588, _y: 1
 - Got it stuck where when I middle mouse, the camera flees away to the south
 - animate target cone
 - Improve UX for shove so that it's clear when you're not close enough